15 Women With Beards Who Are Breaking Beauty Norms

 girl with beard

-Little Bear Schwarz is a victim of the hormonal disease Polycystic Ovary Syndrome which refers to one kind of hormonal imbalance.
+Little Bear Schwarz is a victim of the hormonal disease Polycystic Ovary Syndrome, which refers to one kind of hormonal imbalance.
 She first realized it at the age of 14.
 As a teenager, it was obviously a tough call to undergo such abnormalities.
 Then, she realized that hair is nothing but a natural phenomenon and decided not to hide it.

 She finds her beard natural, beautiful, and feminine.
 She started loving her beard when she learned that it did not negatively impact her health and was just an extension of her.